 We’ll use your responses to surface some of the most significant insights and trends for the coming year so you can see what firms like yours are focusing on in 2021, global and local trends to be aware of, opportunities your firm can leverage to grow your business, and more.

 You can access all of our original research—including new reports that we add throughout the year at our Global Recruitment Insights & Data (GRID) site.
-Here are some trends to consider heading into 2021, from our COVID-19 Impact Survey of 900+ staffing and recruitment professionals.
+Here are some trends to consider heading into 2021, from our COVID-19 Impact Survey of 900+ recruitment professionals.

 Clients are the (new) top priority

-Year-after-year, the top priority and the top challenge for staffing professionals remained the same.
+Year-after-year, the top priority and the top challenge for recruitment professionals remained the same.
 Respondents voted candidate engagement as their number one priority and the talent shortage as their top obstacle for five straight years, including 2020.
 But then COVID-19 changed everything.

 As the unemployment pendulum swung from historic lows to highs in the midst of COVID-19, the talent shortage is not the challenge it was heading into 2020.
 This shift is one of the reasons a new top priority has emerged for the first time in years.
 Client relationships (the number-two priority heading into 2020) are now firmly the top priority for firms, as businesses struggle to win new clients and maintain existing clients in a shifting landscape.